zdharma-continuum/zinit/README.md

-compiled                 - list plugins that are compiled srv {service-id} [cmd]   - control a service, command can be: stop,start,restart,next,quit; `next' moves the service to another Zshell recall {plugin-name|URL} - fetch saved ice modifiers and construct `zplugin ice ...' command
+compiled                 - list plugins that are compiled srv {service-id} [cmd]   - control a service, command can be: stop,start,restart,next,quit; `next' moves the service to another Zshell recall {plugin-name|URL} - fetch saved ice modifiers and construct `zplugin ice ...' command env-whitelist [-v]       - allows to specify names (also patterns) of variables left unchanged during an unload. -v - verbose
 ```

 ### Using Oh-My-Zsh Themes